Paul K. Gilbert, MD, is the medical director of orthopaedic surgical operations at USC Verdugo Hills Hospital.

 He attributes his honesty, integrity and work ethic to his father.

-“I take a lot of characteristics from my dad, such as integrity and hard work, but the one that I feel is the most underrated is honesty.
+“I take a lot of characteristics from my dad, such as integrity and hard work, but the one that I feel is the most important is honesty.
 It’s a trait that I try to aspire to and value the most, especially in the field of medicine.
 If you try to exaggerate, you just miss the mark.
 If you don’t know the answer, say it.
 If you do know it, make sure you say it right.
 I strive to not only be honest with my patients, but with myself as well.”

 He uses groundbreaking technology in his surgical practice.